 The EPC contract for Phases III and IV was awarded to SEPCO III.
 Boilers were delivered by Harbin Boiler.
 Turbine and generators were supplied by Dongfang Machinery.

 Adani Power evacuates approximately 1,000MW from Phase I to Gujarat Vitran Nigam.
 There is a similar contract between the two companies for phase II.
 Additional power of 221MW from Phase II is sold to AEL under a 15-year purchase agreement.

 Other purchase agreements include the supply of 1,424MW from Phase IV to Uttar Haryana Bijli Vitran Nigam and Dakshin Haryana Bijli Vitran Nigam under 25-year PPAs.
 Siemens installed the required transmission lines in two phases.

 Approximately 1,000MW from the Mundra power station is transmitted to Power Grid Corporation of India at Degham, Gujarat, via 430km-long 400kV transmission line.

-In addition, a dedicated 986km-long and 500kV bi-pole, high-voltage, direct current transmission line was constructed to transmit power from Mundra to Mohinergarh in Haryana.
-The line has a capacity to transmit 2,500MW from Phase IV.
+In addition, a dedicated 986km-long and 500kV bi-pole, high-voltage, the direct current transmission line was constructed to transmit power from Mundra to Mohinergarh in Haryana.
+The line has the capacity to transmit 2,500MW from Phase IV.